JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks.markdown

 Timer trigger will force shutdown virtual machines that are running out of allowed schedule by using `-ForceShutdown` parameter.
-Additionally, timer trigger processes `$response` and sends message to Teams channel about the virtual machines that has been shut down.
+It also processes `$response` and creates markdown output and sends message to Teams channel about the virtual machines that has been shut down.
 For that [Incoming Webhooks](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) is used.